-Applications for all field courses open on the 1st November and close on the 20th February.
+Applications for 2019 field courses will open soon and close at midnight on 1 March.
 You can only attend one course, but you may apply in successive years if not selected.

-Offer of places will normally be confirmed by 20 March each year.
+Offer of places will normally be confirmed by the end of March.

 You can read the course guides and have a look at our course timetables via the current Field Courses page.
-If you still have questions, contact the Course Coordinators: for applicants from African, Malagasy and ASEAN countries; applicants from all other countries.
+If you still have questions, contact the Course Coordinators: for applicants from Africa and Madagascar; or for applicants from South East Asia and all other countries.